Admission to the Bachelor's program: 1st semester

 for graduates of the URH Educational LLP, Bangalore, India

-As part of the "Dortmund Pathway Program", the URH Institute provides Indian prospective students with direct access to selected Bachelor's degree programs at Fachhochschule Dortmund.
-In the one-year program, the URH prepares prospective students academically, linguistically and culturally for their studies at the Fachhochschule Dortmund and thus serves as a bridge to meet the requirements for university admission in Germany.
-The Fachhochschule Dortmund recognizes the completion of the URH program in combination with the TestAS(Opens in a new tab) and the TestDaF as an admission requirement for the following Bachelor's degree programs:
+As part of the "Dortmund Pathway Program," the URH Institute provides prospective Indian students with access to select bachelor's degree programs at Fachhochschule Dortmund.
+In this one-year program, the URH prepares prospective students academically, linguistically, and culturally for their studies at Fachhochschule Dortmund, thereby serving as a bridge to help them meet the requirements for university admission in Germany.
+Fachhochschule Dortmund recognizes completion of the URH program in combination with the TestAS(Opens in a new tab) and TestDaF as an admission requirement for the following bachelor’s degree programs:

-- Bachelor Energy Economics and Energy Data Management(Opens in a new tab)
+- Bachelor's in Energy Economics and Energy Data Management(Opens in a new tab)

 Further information